 - Test and verify the generated engine locally before deploying it to the Director Runtime.

-The Debug... menu item will will first build the engine.
-If the build succeeds, the Visual Studio extension will invoke the Director Client.
-The Director will query the Runtime configuration and show a dialog to select what to debug:
+The Debug... menu item will first build the engine.
+If the build succeeds, the Visual Studio extension will invoke the Portal.
+The Portal will in turn query the Runtime configuration and show a dialog to select what to debug:

 After selecting which Track to debug, you can run debug on a limited set of Business Objects selected